AntikoreDev/wave/README.md

 ###
 #
 ```
 The only really difficulty into making a new implementation is finding out how to get the current time in milliseconds.
-Any variable that moves increases constantly in milliseconds should work fine though.
+Any variable that increases constantly in milliseconds should work fine though.

 # Contributions
 To contribute to this project your submission may accomplish the following requirements: